Your search did not match any results.

 The amount of performance-critical data to cache in TimesTen varies depending on the nature of the application.
 Instead of caching the whole database, a subset of the database tables, columns and rows can be cached in TimesTen.
 Another option is to define a dynamic cache, where the data from the Oracle tables are loaded on demand.

 TimesTen Replication is a component of the TimesTen In-Memory Database and the TimesTen Application-Tier Database Cache.
 The TimesTen Replication technology enables real-time data replication between TimesTen server nodes.
 It is used for creating highly available architectures, disaster recovery sites, and distributing data across multiple nodes.
 Replication supports active/standby or active/active configuration, using asynchronous or synchronous data transmission.
-Refer to the TimesTen In-Memory Database data sheet on the Overview page for more information.
+Refer to the In-Memory Database data sheet on the Oracle TimesTen main page for more information.

 TimesTen Replication can be configured to replicate the entire TimesTen database to one or more TimesTen nodes.
 After a failover, where the standby node becomes the active node, the failed node can be recovered from the standby (now active) database.

 Yes, table-level replication and database level replication are both supported.